MatthewJMorris/noise-manuscript/README.md

 ## Software Languages and Requisites
 The code in this directory is written in Python and bash.
-Code was generated using an Ubuntu OS and Python v3.10.13.
+Code was generated using an Ubuntu OS and Python v3.10.13, including numpy v1.26.2.
 Landscape evolution models were generated using the [Landlab](https://landlab.csdms.io/) surface process package version 2.7.0.
+Note I have found that using different versions of software packages (e.g. numpy) can produce different results within computer precision.

 It is recommended to install required software using a package manager, such as conda.